 The Minor Variance Policies in Section 11.6.6 are hereto attached as Appendix A. Section 11.6.6.2 outlines the evaluation criteria for minor variance applications.
+The general intent and purpose of the Official Plan is maintained with the proposed development; the requested variance is minor in nature and desirable for the subject building.

 The subject land is designated Residential per the Official Plan.
 The proposed development is permitted and conforms to the associated objectives and policies.
-Therefore, the requested variances meet the general intent and purpose of the Official Plan per Section 11.6.6.2(a).
+Therefore, the requested variance meets the general intent and purpose of the Official Plan per Section 11.6.6.2(a).

-The proposed development is permitted and conforms to the zoning by-law provisions, except for the requested variances.
+The proposed development is permitted and conforms to the zoning by-law provisions, except for the requested variance.
 Therefore, the general intent and purpose of the by-law being varied is maintained as per Section 11.6.6.2(b).

 The proposal will have minimal impact on the properties in the immediate neighbourhood.
-Therefore, the variances are minor in nature as per Section 11.6.6.2(c).
+Therefore, the variance is minor in nature as per Section 11.6.6.2(c).

-The requested variances do not exceed a 20 per cent variation above the bylaw regulations, making it compliant with Section 11.6.6.2(d).
-The variances are desirable for the appropriate use of the land, building, or structure and would not hinder the reasonable development and/or use of properties in the neighbourhood, thus complying with Section 11.6.6.2(e).
+The requested variance does not exceed a 20 percent variation above the bylaw regulations which complies with Section 11.6.6.2(d).

+The variance is desirable for the appropriate use of the land, building, or structure and would not hinder the reasonable development and/or use of properties in the neighbourhood, thus complying with Section 11.6.6.2(e).